 2. Ask for Recommendations

-Another easy way small business owners can engage customers in conversations is by asking questions.
-For example, you can ask your social media followers for recommendations on…well, just about anything!
-A few options include:
+Another easy way small business owners can engage customers in meaningful conversation is by asking questions.
+People like sharing their opinion, but they really like feeling like their thoughts are valued.
+For example, ask your social media followers for recommendations on:

 - Product suggestions